ManuelPalermo/PathfindingSandbox/README.md

-2D map with GUI created as a project to learn more about pathfinding algorithms, as well as test their workings and performance.
+Created as a project to learn more about pathfinding algorithms, as well as test their workings and performance.\nThe program features a 2D map with GUI where diferent types of terrain can be created and then explored using the pathfinding algorithms implemented:

-Implemented pathfinding algorithms:
 -BFS
 -DFS
 -Dijkstra
 -Astar